FEntwumS/FEntwumS.NetlistViewer/README.md

 ## I cannot find a suitable OSS Cad Suite Integration plugin version

-As of now, the required version is not yet available in a publicly released version of OneWare Studio.
-You can either compile OneWare Studio from source or wait until a new release is available.
+Please make sure your version of OneWare Studio has all updates installed.
+An appropriate version of the OSS Cad Suite Integration plugin is available in OneWare Studio 0.21.1.0 and later.

 ## I started OneWare Studio and the tab that should show my netlist is empty